Xunnamius/black-flag/packages/extensions/README.md

 > [!WARNING]
 >
-> Most of the examples in this section are using hyphen characters followed by a
+> Most of the examples in this section (not including syntax-highlighted code
-> [word joiner character][5] to prevent breaking example awkwardly across lines.
+> blocks) are using hyphen characters followed by a [word joiner character][5]
-> Be cautious copying and pasting examples.
+> to prevent breaking examples awkwardly across lines.
+Be cautious copying and
+> pasting.

 ### `withBuilderExtensions`